nus-cs2103-AY2324S1/tp/docs/team/sk2001git.md

 **Review/mentoring contributions**:
-* Generally main reviewer for PR contributions
+* Reviewed PRs for team members

 **Contributions beyond the project team**:
-* Admin tracking for tasks needed to be done
+* Participated in the PE Dry Run and gave feedback to the other team

 ### Contributions to Developer Guide(Extracts)